The Moscow Kremlin, Russia © Julmin

 Vodka and Russian tea.

-Pirozhki (baked or fried filled buns), blini (thin pancakes topped with sour cream, fruit, or caviar), and borshch (beet soup).
+Pirozhki (baked, or fried, filled buns), blini (thin pancakes topped with sour cream, fruit, or caviar), and borscht (beet soup).

 What to buy

-Amber jewellery, mastreshkas (painted nesting dolls), and Lomonosov Porcelain.
+Amber jewellery, matryoshka (painted nesting dolls), and Lomonosov Porcelain.

 What to pack

-Bring all over-the-counter medications you'll need, as they are not always available in Russia.
+Bring all prescription and over-the-counter medications you'll need, as they are not always available in Russia.
 A pocket pack of tissues is also a good idea, as many toilet facilities lack paper.